LuciaBOURQUE/LuciaBOURQUE/README.md

 # Hi there, I'm Lucia 👋🏽

 ## A passionate creativity frontend developer
-First of all, if you check out my github profile, I'm very grateful!
-Really!
+Hello and thanks for dropping by my GitHub profile!

-I'm passionate about design and development and I love mixing them up and changing projects whenever I want.
-Typically, I work with Figma and Adobe Creative Cloud for UX/UI creation and graphic design.
+I'm Lucia, a UX/UI designer and freelance graphic artist with over four years of experience.
+My passion lies at the intersection of design and development, allowing me to switch gears and take on diverse projects.
+I predominantly work with Figma and Adobe Creative Cloud for UX/UI creation and graphic design.

-That said, I'm a React frontend developer and I try as best I can to follow the movement to enrich myself and improve in my practice of React.
-If you wish, you can browse my projects to discover a little more about my world.
+Beyond my design journey, I'm a React frontend developer.
+I'm constantly pushing the boundaries of my skills, staying on top of the latest trends to refine my craft.
+Feel free to delve into my projects to get a glimpse of my creative world.

-Currently I'm working on my site/portfolio (it coming soon... so just wait a little bit) while learning and discovering the new NextJS language.
+Currently, I'm diving into backend intricacies with Java and simultaneously crafting my soon-to-be-released website/portfolio.
+All the while, I'm diving into the exciting realm of NextJS.
-Enjoy!
+Thanks again for visiting.
+Feel free to explore my projects, and don't hesitate to reach out if you have any questions or suggestions!

 ## Programming languages - Frontend Development 💻 (+1)
 - 🟨🟦 JavaScript, TypeScript